smxi/inxi/README.txt

 Notes on what features can be used for the Perl version.
 5.08 is the current cutoff.
 No newer features will be used, this lets me maintain the core inxi mission of supporting almost everything, no matter how old.

+See: docs/inxi-tools.txt
+Core tools available for features and modules.
+Since most log their data, it's always preferable using a core tool that to recode it again.
+With some exceptions, for example, extreme repetitions where you want to remove any possible overhead in the action, like parsing 1000 lines.

 See: docs/inxi-values.txt
 User config options; the values of the primary hashes that contain the